acumos/common-dataservice/docs/upgrade.rst

    level and another set of documents visible at the PUBLIC access level.
 In other words, every revision can have an arbitrary number of supporting documents, divided into two sets.
+#.
+Carousel images and infographics: the rotating pictures at the top
+   of the main landing page.
+#.
+Co-brand logo: a small image at the top left of the main landing page.
+#.
+Footer contact details: contact details shown at the bottom right.
+#.
+Footer terms and conditions: shown in the page footer.

 Prerequisites